polar-nik/blank-layout/README.md

 ## What technologies using?
-HTML, CSS3 + SASS (scss), Bootstrap4 (only grid!) jQuery, FontAwesome icons
+HTML5, CSS3 + SASS (scss), Bootstrap 4 (only grid!) jQuery, FontAwesome icons

 ## What Plugins included?
 - [Slick slider v1.6.0](http://kenwheeler.github.io/slick/)
 - [fancybox 3.0](http://fancyapps.com/fancybox/3/)

 ## Have you added anything else?
-Yes, i do:
-- Simple modal-windows functionality
+Not yet.

 ## How to use slick plugin?
 It's very simple: